-The largest percentage of visitors will leave your landing page in 0-8 seconds.
-So, to put it simply, your landing page needs to be effective if you want visitors to hang around.
+The largest percentage of visitors will leave your ecommerce landing page in 0-8 seconds.
+So, to put it simply, the landing page of your online business must be effective if you want visitors to hang around.

 This can be difficult for many reasons.
 For example, a landing page might not contain all of the information a customer requires to make a purchase.

-Yet, if you adhere to ecommerce landing page best practices, regarding design and conversion rate optimization (CRO), you can maximize sales.
+Yet, if you adhere to ecommerce landing page best practices, including design and conversion rate optimization (CRO), you can maximize sales.

 1. Have a Single Focus Aimed at A Buyer Persona